Edit Administrative Template Policy Settings

 In the policy setting dialog box, click one of the following:

 Not Configured : The registry is not modified.

 Enabled : The registry reflects that the policy setting is selected.

 Disabled : The registry reflects that the policy setting is not selected.

 Select any other options that you want, and then click OK .

 To complete this procedure, you must have Edit setting permission to edit a GPO.
 By default, members of the Domain Administrators security group, the Enterprise Administrators security group, or the Group Policy Creator Owners security group have Edit setting permission to edit a GPO.

+In the Local Group Policy Editor, there are two Administrative Templates branches.
 Settings for HKEY_LOCAL_MACHINE are under Computer Configuration , and settings for HKEY_CURRENT_USER are under User Configuration .